CAPA procedure, How do you improve quality and prevent nonconformity?

 Your CAPA procedure is the most important SOP.
 It forces you to investigate quality problems and take actions to prevent nonconformity.

 CAUTION: Read the story in the next few paragraphs before you implement any purchased procedure

-During a recent internal audit, I was performing for a new client, I noticed that they were not meeting one of the requirements of their CAPA procedure.
+During a recent internal audit, I noticed that the client was not meeting one of the requirements of their CAPA procedure.
 Specifically, the procedure indicated that all CAPA plans must be written within seven calendar days of initiating the CAPA.
 Despite this requirement in their procedure, the client was indicating that CAPA plans were due within 30 calendar days on their CAPA form.

 This example is a minor nonconformity, but the reason why this client was not following their procedure is more interesting.
 The procedure was 100% compliant with FDA regulations, but the procedure did not match how the company performed the process.
 The procedure and the process MUST match.

-This client purchased their CAPA procedure from a consultant, changed the title, and had everyone in the company “read and understand” the procedure for training.
-If this sounds like your company, I’m not surprised, because this is not uncommon.
-To avoid the mistakes this client made, follow the following steps for writing your CAPA procedure.
+This client purchased their CAPA procedure from another consultant, changed the title, and had everyone in the company “read and understand” the procedure for training.

 - Design your CAPA form first

 - Identify which steps in your process are most important and specify how these steps will be monitored (i.e., risk-based approach)

 - Write a procedure that follows your CAPA form and includes instructions for monitoring and measuring your CAPA process

 - Conduct group CAPA training using the draft version of your form and procedure